I saw the excellent Dave Snowden speaking at the Annual Mike Jackson lecture at Hull University yesterday evening.

 The “Estuary” Metaphor?

-Dave used an Estuary metaphor as an example of the range of situations that might affect choices to act within in it.
+Dave used an Estuary metaphor as an example of the 4D range of situations that might affect choices to act within in it.
 Rising and falling tidal flows, different ground conditions, different possibilities of access.
-Different types of project or operation might require quite different methods and organisation of resources, depending on scoping in time and geography, in essentially the same context.
+Different types of project or operation might require quite different methods and organisation of resources, depending on scoping in time and location, within essentially the same context.
 Obviously very topical for our Humberside audience and for me too in a Teesside redevelopment context 🙂

 Question: Is there anywhere use of this metaphor is documented, beyond Dave’s very brief mention of it on the night?